Terms of Service

 If the Competition and Consumer Act 2010 (Cth) or any other legislation states that there is a guarantee in respect of goods or services supplied, and Mammoth's liability for failing to comply with that guarantee may not be excluded but may be limited, clauses 7.1, 7.2 and 8.1 do not apply to that liability and instead Mammoth's liability for such failure is limited to, in the case of a supply of goods, Mammoth replacing the goods or supplying equivalent goods or repairing the goods, or in the case of a supply of services, Mammoth supplying the services again or paying the cost of having the services supplied again.

 The Customer is liable for, and indemnifies Mammoth from and against, all loss or damage (including legal costs) incurred or suffered by Mammoth however caused in connection with:

 (a) any breach of this agreement by the Customer;

-(b) any claim against Mammoth by the Customer or any third party in connection with the Customer Material, the VPS Services or any matter referred to in clause 1.5; or
+(b) any claim against Mammoth by the Customer or any third party in connection with the Customer Material, the Hosting Services or any matter referred to in clause 1.5; or

-(c) any alleged or actual infringement of a third party's Intellectual Property Rights or other right in connection with the Customer Material or the VPS Services.
+(c) any alleged or actual infringement of a third party's Intellectual Property Rights or other right in connection with the Customer Material or the Hosting Services.

 8.2 Continuing obligation